Unifying Deductive and Abductive Reasoning in Knowledge Graphs with Masked Diffusion Model: Related Work

-\textbf{Abductive Reasoning.} Abductive reasoning has been increasingly studied across both natural language and neuro-symbolic domains.
-In natural language inference, $\alpha$-NLI \cite{bhagavatula2020abductivecommonsensereasoning} first introduced abductive reasoning into commonsense reasoning, where plausible explanations are inferred from given observations.
-Subsequent research has extended this paradigm to handle rare events and logically complex scenarios \cite{qin2021futureunsupervisedbackpropbaseddecoding, kadiķis2022embarrassinglysimpleperformanceprediction, chan2023selfconsistentnarrativepromptsabductive, zhao2024uncommonsensereasoningabductivereasoning}.
-Benchmarks such as ProofWriter \cite{tafjord2021proofwritergeneratingimplicationsproofs} further evaluate formal abductive reasoning within semi-structured texts containing explicit logical relationships.
-More recent studies explore the capabilities of large language models in open-world and abstract reasoning settings \cite{zhong2023chatablabductivelearningnatural, del2023truedetectivedeepabductive, thagard2024chatgptmakeexplanatoryinferences, liu2024incompleteloopinstructioninference, zheng2025logidynamicsunravelingdynamicslogical}.
-In the neuro-symbolic domain, Abductive Learning (ABL) \cite{ABL} bridges machine learning with logical reasoning by integrating perception and symbolic inference.
-Building upon this foundation, advanced frameworks such as ARLC \cite{ABL2} and ABL-Refl \cite{ABL3} enhance context-awareness, error correction, and generalization, leading to more efficient and interpretable reasoning processes.
+\textbf{Abductive Reasoning}.
+Abductive reasoning has been widely studied in both natural language and neuro-symbolic domains.
+In natural language inference, $\alpha$-NLI~\cite{bhagavatula2020abductivecommonsensereasoning} introduces abductive reasoning into commonsense inference by generating plausible explanations for given observations, with subsequent work extending this paradigm to rare events and more complex logical settings~\cite{qin2021futureunsupervisedbackpropbaseddecoding, kadiķis2022embarrassinglysimpleperformanceprediction, chan2023selfconsistentnarrativepromptsabductive, zhao2024uncommonsensereasoningabductivereasoning}.
+Benchmarks such as ProofWriter~\cite{tafjord2021proofwritergeneratingimplicationsproofs} evaluate formal abductive reasoning over semi-structured texts with explicit logical relations, while recent studies further explore abductive capabilities of large language models in open-world and abstract reasoning scenarios~\cite{zhong2023chatablabductivelearningnatural, del2023truedetectivedeepabductive, thagard2024chatgptmakeexplanatoryinferences, liu2024incompleteloopinstructioninference, zheng2025logidynamicsunravelingdynamicslogical}.
+In parallel, neuro-symbolic approaches such as Abductive Learning (ABL)\cite{ABL} integrate perception and symbolic inference, with extensions like ARLC\cite{ABL2} and ABL-Refl~\cite{ABL3} improving context-awareness, error correction, and generalization.
+Within knowledge graphs, abductive reasoning focuses on generating plausible first-order logical hypotheses given observed entities.
+Representative methods include AbductiveKGR~\cite{akgr}, which adopts an autoregressive hypothesis generation paradigm, and CtrlHGen~\cite{ctrlhgen}, which introduces controllability to reduce redundant hypotheses.
+Related studies on rule mining~\cite{rule1,rule2,rule3,rules}, although primarily inductive, also provide useful insights for guiding abductive reasoning over knowledge graphs.

-\textbf{Abductive Reasoning in Knowledge Graphs}.
-The abductive reasoning task in knowledge graphs is defined as generating the most plausible first-order logical hypotheses given a set of observed entities.
-AbductiveKGR~\cite{akgr} addresses this task using an autoregressive generative paradigm to construct logical hypotheses sequentially.
-CtrlHGen~\cite{ctrlhgen}, in contrast, introduces a controllable hypothesis generation framework to mitigate the proliferation of redundant or irrelevant hypotheses, enabling the generation of hypotheses that align with user-specified interests.
-Some studies~\cite{rule1,rule2,rule3,rules} on rule mining aim to discover logical rules within knowledge graphs, a process that can be viewed as a form of inductive reasoning.
-Insights from these rule mining approaches can also inform and guide abductive reasoning tasks.